-See attached for categories of exceptionality and placement definitions.

-Authorization for the collection and maintenance of this information is the Education Act, R.S.O., 1990, c.E.2 and the Municipal Freedom of Information and Protection of Privacy Act and will be used for the purposes of theeducation of students.
-Questions about the collection of this personal information should be directed to the Freedom of Information Co-ordinator, Halton Catholic District School Board.
+ation of the above named student. nended placement of the above named student.
+Chair (Superintendent/Principal) Committee Member Committee Member t / Legal Guardian: "I agree with the decisions for my son as outlined in this Statement of Decision" Date Signature of Parent / Legal Guardian plied consent determined after 15 d ays of the IPRC see attached for categories or exceptionality and placement definitions.
+Authorization for the collection and maintenance of this information is the Education Act, R.S.O., 1990, c.E.2 and the Municipal Freedom of Information and Page Protection of Privacy Act and will be used for the purposes of theeducation of students.
+Questions about the collection of this personal information should be directed to theFreedom of Information Co-ordinator, Halton Catholic District School Board.